juliachanb/juliachanb.github.io/pages/portfolio.md

 [Go to project](https://www.revealnews.org/episodes/one-thing-leads-to-another/)

 *I was the lead producer on this episode.
 The Executive Producer and I worked together to pick three major investigations that aired on Reveal (up until that point in 2015) to update.
-My role in this production was to work with the original reporters and their stories, write their scripts and produce their segments.*
+My role in this production was to work with the original reporters and their stories, and produce their segments.*

 ---